ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ## Function - AWS IAM: List Users
 Get IAM user or users in the AWS account.
 Users can be filtered by user name , group and policy.
 If the user name is specified get information only for this user.
 Parameter aws_iam_user_name is an IAM user name.
 Parameters aws_iam_user_filter, aws_aim_group_filter and aws_aim_policy_filter param (all optional) are filters used to refine user data returned.
 Parameter aws_iam_query_type (optional) is used to determine type of query to perform users.

-* Example workflows that use this Resilient Function include `Example: AWS IAM: List Users`, `Example: AWS IAM: Refresh User`, `Example: AWS IAM: Delete Access Key For Artifact`, `Example: AWS IAM: Delete Login Profile`, `Example: AWS IAM: Delete User`, `Example: AWS IAM: Delete User For Artifact`, `Example: AWS IAM: Get Access Key For Artifact`, `Example: AWS IAM: Get User For Artifact` and `Example: AWS IAM: List Access Keys`.
+* Example workflows that use this Resilient Function include `Example: AWS IAM: List Users`, `Example: AWS IAM: List Access Keys`, `Example: AWS IAM: Refresh User`, `Example: AWS IAM: Delete Access Key For Artifact`, `Example: AWS IAM: Delete Login Profile`, `Example: AWS IAM: Delete User`, `Example: AWS IAM: Delete User For Artifact`, `Example: AWS IAM: Get Access Key For Artifact` and `Example: AWS IAM: Get User For Artifact`.

 The workflow, `Example: AWS IAM: List Users`, sets the following input fields for the Function: